mariusguenterlang/sales-analysis-betsy-bike/README.md

 Below is an overview page from the PowerBI dashboard and more examples are included throughout the report.
 The entire interactive dashboard can be downloaded here.

+- fill in PowerBI dashboard here -

+### Sales Trends
+- Company Sales peaked in September 2008 with X orders totalling $XXX.XXX monthly revenue.
+This corresponds to ...
+- Average order value saw an increase in X% compared to the previous year.

+- fill in dashboard screenshot here -

+### Product Performance
+- X% of revenue stem from just three products, Gaming Monitors, Apple AirPods, and Smartphones.

 ## Insights Deep Dive

 ## Recommendations
+Based on the uncovered insights, the following recommendations have been provided:
+- With X% of revenue coming from just three products, diversifying the product portfolio is crucial.
+Expanding the accessory category with new product lines, particularly Apple Charging Cables, would provide upsell opportunities.
+- Despite the success of bikes in the Americas, bike sales in Europe have been slow.
+A differentiation of portfolios between Europe and America could increase stock efficiency.
+- Re-evaluate the clothing line.
+Despite an increase in sales, the share of revenue has remained small.